ray-project/enhancements/reps/2022-12-08-ray-for-federated-learning-and-privacy-preserving-computing.md

 None.

 ## Test Plan and Acceptance Criteria
-- Test should includes unit tests and integration tests(release tests).
+- Test should include unit tests and integration tests(release tests).
 - Tests should be enabled in CI.
 - Benchmark on across parties data transmition for typical federated learning case.
 - Document page and necessary code comments.